lifeiyu-cs/MS-PRL/README.md

 Please pay attention to the **dataset path**, refer to the details of the dataset (#data).

 ## Dataset <a name="data"></a>
-Download VOC2012, Kodak25, Place365 dataset and 5 SR benckmark dataset.
-You can also down our The data folder should be like the format below:
+Download VOC2012, Kodak25, Place365 dataset and five standard benchmark datasets.
+You can also down in [here]().
+The data folder should be like the format below:
 ```
 dataset